Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool creates a forward draft and that it does not send.
-However, it does not differentiate from sibling tools like create-reply-draft or create-draft-email.
+The description clearly states it creates a forward draft and does not send, which is a specific verb+resource.
+However, it does not explicitly distinguish from similar sibling tools like 'forward-mail-message' or 'create-reply-draft', so it loses one point.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.